rm511130/Tanzu-Workshop-TKGI/README.md

 We covered a lot of ground today.
 Lots of new concepts and hopefully lots of valuable learning opportunities.
 We've only scratched the surface.
 VMware has a robust set of services and documented best practices to help you get started with greenfield projects and/or brownfield modernizations from old architectures to modern cloud native solutions.

 Thank you for your time and attention.
-Please take 30 seconds to provide us some [feedback](https://forms.gle/AQU3Ky3bfduB2c7y6).